Skip to Main Content

 There are many different types of peer review.
 This list is not exhaustive, but includes many of the most common types.

-Blind peer review can be split into two versions: single-blind and double-blind.
-Single-blind is when reviewers know the author identities of the manuscript they're reviewing, but the authors do not know the reviewers'.
-Double-blind is when both parties' identities are masked.
+Anonymized peer review can be split into two versions: single-anonymized and double-anonymized.
+Single-anonymized is when reviewers know the author identities of the manuscript they're reviewing, but the authors do not know the reviewers'.
+Double-anonymized is when both parties' identities are masked.

 Collaborative peer review is when reviewers collaborate with others, either other reviewers or journal editors, or even the authors themselves, during the review process.